 How would you react if you found a venomous snake slithering into your backyard?
 Scary, huh?

-You definitely don’t want an incidence where such a snake would bite and poison either you, your family members or even your beloved pet.
+You don’t want an incidence where the snake may bite and poison either you, your family or pets.

 Snakes can be beneficial when they capture and eat damaging pests such as mice and slugs.